aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test Enhancer/Simulator Runs.md

 *Total amount of episodes: number of rows in datafile (number of elements in “set” array).*

 - **Exhaustive** - *Covers all data combinations.
 Larger episode sizes provide better results.*
-*Each simulator episode only one step with candidates changes the current candidate, other steps are fixed.
+*Each Expander episode only one step with candidates changes the current candidate, other steps are fixed.
 When all candidates of that one step are exhausted, the algorithm moves to another step and tries candidates of that step.
 That is happening until all possible candidate combinations are explored.*

 *Total amount of episodes:  num_cand_1 * num_cand_2 *... * num_cand_n, where n is number of steps with candidates*